-2019 has arrived and we are happy to be celebrating the 30th anniversary of our company, first established in March 1989.
+In 2019, we happily celebrated the 30th anniversary of our company, which was established in March 1989.
 Our business was set up to automate and support IT systems for corporate libraries and we remain totally focused on this sphere of business, developing information management solutions for corporate special libraries and archives.

-In 1994 when the internet was just starting to appear, (we called it the world wide web) I recall experimenting with php (a general-purpose scripting language) and the idea of a web site, trying to figure out how it could benefit library automation.
+In 1994 when the internet was just starting to appear, we experimented with php (a general-purpose scripting language) and the idea of a web site, trying to figure out how it could benefit library automation.
 At the same time, we were in the midst of Microsoft Windows and Windows NT being rolled out to the desktop PC.
 Technology was in flux and constantly changing.
-Exciting times but a challenge to know which way the wind would blow.
+Exciting times, but a challenge to know which way the wind would blow.

-Someone asked me over coffee one morning, “What’s this going to do for libraries?
-They won’t be needed, will they”?
-By then it was 1998 and it was becoming a real consideration as libraries were under pressure to do more with less and online databases were becoming widespread.
-That was 20 years ago.
-Over the years we have seen corporate libraries close, change their status and morph into knowledge management or information resource services.
+Over the years, we have seen corporate libraries close, change their status, and morph into knowledge management or information resource services.
 But the fundamentals haven’t changed.
-The corporate library is a valuable tool for decision makers that need accurate, validated information, at their fingertips.
-As long as there is an overload of published information, a dominant feature of an advanced economy, there is a need for the librarian.
+The corporate library is a valuable tool for decision-makers who need accurate, validated information at their fingertips.
+As long as there is an overload of published information, a dominant feature of an advanced economy, there is a need for librarians and other types of knowledge curators.

 One thing remains constant.
 The need to filter and distil information.
 Looking for data now is fast.
 The volume of data that is now returned and the extent to which it is relevant or truthful and can be relied upon, demands libraries be the trusted guardians.